joalder/cheatsheets/cleancode/README.md

 # Clean Code

 This is a summary of the most important and revealing topics from my point of view.
 These have, for now, been gathered from the _official_ Clean Code books by *Uncle Bob* (Robert C. Martin).
+Quotes indicate literal sections from these books.

 Clean Code: A Handbook of Agile Software Craftsmanship (ISBN-13: 978-0132350884)